Study with Brown University in Alaska!

 Over the course of 2-weeks, students will explore the issues Alaska Natives face when trying to balance cultural and environmental preservation with economic growth.
 Our life choices, world-wide, have a direct impact on trade-offs between conservation and consumption that play out on the Alaskan stage.

 -Sustainable harvests of salmon

-For more information, please see the program website: https://precollege.brown.edu/bell-alaska
+For more information, please see the program website: BELL: Alaska

 *Although the BELL program is co-educational, students will spend 2 nights in yurts while the group is on the Kenai Peninsula.
-Yurts are separated by gender, therefore it is critical that we track registrations by gender in order to accommodate the single sex nature of our overnight lodgings.
+Yurts are separated by gender identity, therefore it is critical that we track registrations by gender identity in order to accommodate the overnight lodgings.
 If you have questions about this designation, please contact us at 401-863-7900.